Benjamaker/CV/README.md

 ## Profile

 I recently read a blog which said the no.1 skill required of developers in 2019 was curiosity.
 Well we all know what they say about curiosity.
-Good job I'm a human and not a cat, I thought.
+Thankfully I'm a human and not a cat.

-I've always been inately curious, but this accelerated infinitely when I started learning to code around 2 years ago.
+I've always been innately curious, but this accelerated infinitely when I started learning to code in 2018.
 I am consumed by the idea that with code, I can never stop learning.

 I ask 'why?' first, then 'how?'.

-Being naturally adventurous and fascinated with diversity, I do my best to see all new opportuities, challenges and experiences as positive.
-It was this that helped me take the leap to change careers and join MAKERS - the no.1 software development bootcamp in Europe - despite a succesful career in sales and recruitment.
-I felt unfulfilled, that my learning had stagnated and that I wasn't contributing enough.
+Being naturally adventurous and fascinated with diversity, I do my best to see all new opportunities, challenges and experiences as positive.
+It was this that helped me take the leap to change careers and join MAKERS - the no.1 software development bootcamp in Europe - despite a successful career in sales and recruitment.
+I felt unfulfilled, that my learning had stagnated and that I wasn't contributing enough to society.
 Now I'm on a mission to design and build web applications that solve real problems and deliver a net positive to the world!

 ## Skills & Experience